How to Track Shopping Cart Abandonment in Google Analytics?

 However, it differs with each store and we’ve seen as much as Seven Steps in a checkout process.

 After you’re finished making the funnel, save the goal.
-So that, Google Analytics begin tracking it and allow you to check the results in your reports.
+So, Google Analytics begins tracking it and allows you to check the results in your reports.

 See Funnel Reports

 Depending upon your business volume you may need to check your goal information and funnel statistics in a couple of days or weeks.
 So that you will get enough time to find out where shoppers are dropping out of your funnel.